 Like the year planning ideas, you may use a calendar and jot down what is coming up.
 A monthly whiteboard planner can also be a great option, or for those of you who prefer technology to remind you, a phone or computer alert can be helpful (being mindful that technology can fail).

 The morning routine can also be a challenging one if the routine part is lacking.
-Putting in place some steps to organise family routine in the morning before school and work can make a huge difference to getting your day started.
+Putting in place some steps to organise family routine in the morning before school and work can make a huge difference in getting your day started.

 An organised morning routine works best with forward planning.
 Utilise the night before or even the weekend to minimise the amount you need to do in the morning, especially if you have work or school to get to in time.